nazarsosyak/adav-group/example.md

         The 3D plot below places every stock in the market inside a common
         <strong>contagion space</strong>.
-        Each point represents an entity, positioned according to three dimensions: how early it exhibits stress, how central it is within the market network, and how strongly it tends to transmit that stress to others.
+        Each point represents an entity, positioned according to three dimensions: reproduction index, centrality and temporal leadership (all normalized).
 These values are the mean values over the entire timeframe.
       </p>

       <div class="plot-frame plot-frame--first">